This post may contain affiliate links. Please read our disclosure policy.

-What’s better than a big, fluffy waffle first thing in the morning?
-Almost nothing!
-These buttermilk waffles are your new favorite breakfast recipe—everyone will love them!
+There’s nothing better than big, fluffy Buttermilk Waffles first thing in the morning!
+This will be your new favorite breakfast recipe!!

 I LOVE breakfast.
 I can’t go a day without it.
 And I think we can all agree that a homemade breakfast is the best – especially when it’s waffles!

-Buttermilk waffles are fluffy, light, and taste great with a bunch of yummy toppings.
+Classic Buttermilk Waffles are fluffy, light, and taste great with a bunch of yummy toppings.
 My kids beg me to make waffles almost daily.
-They love this recipe and it’s quickly becoming our go-to waffle recipe.
+They love this recipe and it’s quickly becoming our go-to waffles.